SUNCAT-Center/Protosearch/README.md

 ```
 ## Enumerating crystal structures

 Protosearch can be used to enumerate structures from experimental prototypes, taken as the ICSD entries in the OQMD database.
 The code make all possible atomic substitutions, and finds appropiate values for lattice constants.
-The atom_proximity parameter sets the minimum allowed distance between atoms, in units of the sum of covalent radii of atomic pairs.
+The proximity parameter sets the minimum allowed distance between atoms, in units of the sum of covalent radii of atomic pairs.

 The script below generates a set of structures and stores them in an ASE db.